Course Details

 6. Work collaboratively with the stakeholders to plan and deliver differentiated curricula which meet individual needs of learners.

-• Professional Development: Sharing the Learning New or revised
+• Professional Development | Sharing the Learning (Placement Based) -15 Credits

 The module encourages further extension of professional competence by focusing on interactions between adults and emphasising importance of sharing knowledge and empowering others within the sector to promote quality of provision for children and families.